-^{} Presented as part of other current assets.
+^{} Presented as part of accounts payable and other current liabilities.

 The following methods and assumptions are used to estimate the fair values of each class of financial instruments:

 Cash and Cash Equivalents, Short-term Investments, Receivables, Notes Payable, Accounts Payable and Other Current Liabilities, Due to Stockholders.
 Carrying amount approximates fair value due to the relatively short-term maturities of these financial instruments.